SanityLinux/Base/README.md

 Unlike other Linux distributions, Pür Linux uses a Base/Ports paradigm, similar to FreeBSD, wherein the base operating system is updated and maintained separately from user-installed packages.
 This means you can update them independently, and package updates won't bork your OS.

-Pür Linux will be distributed via Tarball in a quarterly release schedule, starting sometime in 2016.
+Pür Linux will be distributed in a quarterly release schedule, starting sometime in 2016.
+We intend to make our first fork into STABLE branch in April.

 Installation will be as simple as untarring and running setup.sh, or running setup from a Pür installation disk, similar to Slackware's installation process.

 All configurations are done via plaintext files, or shell scripts.